sakjain92/Fractional-GPUs/README.md

 the application to include the header files.

 #### Static Compilation
+Stati compilation can be used for small applications that don't have their own Makefiles.
 Applications can be added to CMakeList.txt to be included in build steps.
 CMakeList.txt is self explanatory. add_native_target() function should be used for application that don't use partitioning feature and add_persistent_target() function should be used for application that do use the feature.
 Both these